quitequinn/strapi-nextjs-docker-skeleton/README.md

-# Strapi NextJs Skelton
+# Strapi NextJs Docker Skelton
-A simple guide for getting Docker, Strapi, Postgres, and NextJS to play nice together.
+A simple guide for getting Docker, Strapi (with Postgres), and NextJS to play nice together.

 # Requisites